Too long; didn't solve: Structural length as a correlate of difficulty

-While the normalisation by $\mu_i(1-\mu_i)$ removes the dominant outer bound linking mean failure and variance, it does not eliminate all finite-sample and geometric structure induced by the discreteness of the observed failure fractions and the small number of models.
+We interpret these results cautiously.
+The normalisation by $\mu_i(1-\mu_i)$ removes the dominant outer bound linking mean failure and variance, but it does not eliminate all finite-sample and geometric structure induced by the discreteness of the observed failure fractions and the small number of models.
 Accordingly, these correlations should be understood as exploratory descriptive summaries of this benchmark rather than as evidence of an independent structural compression effect.
+We include a summary of all calculated correlations in Table \ref{tab:length_correlations_comparison}.